 (Writing of Essay/ Précis/ Letter/ Application etc.)

 The best way to prepare for this tier is to read lots of articles from various newspapers.
 Apart from this, you need to be well aware of the pattern of Letters and Applications.

 ✅ SSC CGL Syllabus (Tier–IV) Exam Pattern and

-The SSC CGL Tier – IV Exam comprises of a couple of skill tests which are required for certain government posts and document verification procedure:
+The SSC CGL Tier – IV Exam comprises a couple of skill tests that are required for certain government posts and document verification procedures: